AviatrixSystems/Docs/HowTos/tgw_plan.rst

  - **Create Segmented Network**.
 This is an optional section.
 It consists of `Step 2 <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-create-a-new-security-domain>`_ and `Step 3 <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-build-your-domain-connection-policies>`_.
 This section creates your own additional Security Domains and define Connection policies.
 This section is entirely modular and you can modify at any time.

- - **Create Hybrid Connection**.
+ - **Create Hybrid, multi region or multi cloud Connection**.
 This is an optional section.
 It consists of `Step 4 <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-setup-aviatrix-transit-gw>`_, `Step 5 <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-enable-aviatrix-transit-gw-for-hybrid-connection>`_ and `Step 6 <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-attach-aviatrix-transit-gw-to-tgw>`_.
 This section launches an Aviatrix Transit Gateway at the edge VPC and build hybrid connection to on-prem.
 If you need hybrid connectivity, Step 4, 5 and 6 must all be executed and in sequence to complete this section.
 This section is entirely modular and you can modify at any time.

 In the planning stage, think about what network segmentation you need to achieve.
 For example, do you need to segment Dev/QA VPCs from your Prod VPCs, i.e., no connectivity is allowed between these VPCs in each group?
 The plan stage creates Transit Gateway and Transit Gateway route tables in AWS.
 There is no charge either by AWS or Aviatrix.